Frequently Asked Questions

 Are you a Christian Counselor?
 Do you provide services to Non Christian Clients?

 Julius is a Christian, a Minister in the United Church of Christ, and a psychotherapist.
-This practice is inclusive to ALL people of ALL sexual orientations, religions/spiritual traditions, gender, nationalities, and race.
+This therapy practice is inclusive to ALL people of ALL sexual orientations, religions/spiritual traditions, gender, nationalities, and race.
 ALL are WELCOME!
 We believe that our job is to listen intently and non-judgmentally, and reflecting back what is heard without imposing any beliefs, value judgments, or standards on to what is heard.
 We recognize that individuals may have been wounded by organized religion, family of origin, and other relationships.
 In our work together, we will work to create a safe space where you can bring your authentic self.
 We will work towards goals that will move you forward with an understanding of how you have been hurt, shaped, and led to this point in your life.

 What kind of therapy will this be?